 Cospaces are a new form of shared living and working space

 If you don’t know what a cospace is, it’s a combination of communal living with communal working.
 A simple model allocates a portion of a building to residents, and a portion to either companies or remote workers.
 In our model, we aim to host digital nomads, or travelers that earn their income online and search for new places to live and work while joining a community of others who live the same way.

-In a shared office space, you’ll find hot desks (or open seating) available to anyone, and private office space for teams of 2-5 people.
+In the shared office space, you’ll find hot desks, or open seating, available to anyone, and private office space for teams of 2-5.
 Some coworking spaces like Wework take it to the next level and can host companies of hundreds of employees.
 Inside you’ll find conference rooms and phone booths for that extra privacy.
-And much like coliving, coworking spaces offer a team of community managers to curate events, programs, and activities for its members.
+And much like coliving, coworking spaces offer a team of community managers to curate events, programs, and courses for its members.

 Achieving perfect work life balance

 Imagine your commute only being the time it takes to walk from your apartment to your office in the same building.
 You instantly save potentially hours of your day, and the money it costs to get to and from work.
 Most people would report that shorter commute times are more valuable than a raise.
 We agree.

 Now that Covid-19 has left millions unemployed, and sent millions more to work from home, it seems apparent that cospaces may be the next major shift in urban living.
 Anyone with kids will tell you that there are some downsides to working from home.
 A shared office space still allows a sense of professionalism and comradery for employees, while saving business owners the overhead it costs to have their own office space.

 Shared living doesn’t necessarily imply shared bedrooms, but rather shared utilities and common spaces.
 Some models build in private, fully furnished apartments with kitchens and all.
 What’s different is that a community team dedicates its time to building a sense of belonging amongst all the residents.
 Not to mention all the curated professional development and personal development programs offered on site.